-Today, the IMSI procedure is used to improve the sperm selection process before it is injected into the egg cell.
+These days, the IMSI procedure allows IVF with morphological selection of the spermatoa, before it is injected into the egg.

-The many improvements made in the field of Assisted Reproductive Technology (ART) have allowed improved and innovative techniques to be available for IVF patients, all of them developed to increase the success rates of fertility treatments.
+The ongoing improvements in the field of Assisted Reproductive Technology (ART) allow improved and innovative techniques to become available for IVF patients.
+All of these techniques are developed to increase the success rates of fertility treatments.

-IMSI, also known as Super-ICSI, is one of these cutting-edge technologies, which uses a special lens for the microscope, which enables an increase greater than 6300-fold of spermatozoa.
-This is a major advantage in comparison with ICSI, in which sperm are selected individually under a microscope at 400x magnification instead of 6000x.
+IMSI, sometimes also known as Super-ICSI, is one of these cutting-edge technologies.
+It uses a special lens for the microscope, to study the sperm under very high levels of magnification, greater than 6300x.
+This is a major advantage in comparison with ICSI, in which sperm are selected individually under a less powerful microscope at 400x magnification.

-In short, IMSI allows the embryologist to see the structure of spermatozoa in detail, thereby detecting potential abnormalities and defects in the head, middle-piece, and/or tail.
+Thus, IMSI allows the embryologist to see the structure of spermatozoa in great detail, allowing them to detecting potential defects in the head, middle-piece, and/or tail.